Carbonate Street Development

 When will they start building on the lots?
 Are they more FHA buildings?

-lmstalls asked almost 2 years ago
+lmstalls asked over 2 years ago

 Good morning - thank you for the questions!
 Construction would most likely begin on the project in the Spring of 2023.
 The project will be built in 2 phases - the first being the apartments and childcare space, and the second (probably breaking ground a year later) will be the for-sale units.